 Besides all the mentioned activities, ULUV also has an editorial activity and publishes brochures, a regular magazine (RUD) and books from which the readers can learn various production and craft techniques, interesting facts about the traditional as well as contemporary crafts, design and applied arts in Slovakia.
 These can be purchased in their gallery/shop on the SNP square.

 MASTER CRAFTSMEN DAYS

 It’s been already 25 years that ULUV has been bringing the largest urban festival of folk culture and crafts to Bratislava.
-More than 100 craftsmen from all regions of Slovakia, musical and dance performances as well as workshops attract children and adults each first weekend of September.
+More than 100 craftsmen from all regions of Slovakia, musical and dance performances as well as workshops attract children and adults each first weekend of September / last weekend of August.
 Check their site for more info and make sure you come to have a look! :)